 It's difficult to keep up with how much has happened and how our lives have changed recently.
-We are all feeling some uncertainty as our daily routines are upended.
+We are all feeling some uncertainty as our daily routines continue to be upended.
+Things open back up, then close again.
 We adjust.
 We take care of our families, friends, and neighbors.
 We make it work.

 And at the end of the week, let's take a deep breath, remember that we are in the presence of God, and spend a few minutes in prayerful reflection.

 August 14, 2020, 12:30pm – Examen Live! with Loyola on the Potomac Jesuit Retreat House

 Elaine Ireland and Jim Palmer from Loyola on the Potomac Jesuit retreat house will lead our Examen Live! on Aug.
 14, 2020, at 12:30 PM Eastern.